Kristjan Sokoli: New York Giants

 On December 27, 2017, Sokoli was signed to the New York Giants' practice squad.
 He signed a reserve/future contract with the Giants on January 1, 2018.

 On August 11, 2018, Sokoli was placed on injured reserve after suffering a torn ACL.

 DC Defenders

 In October 2019, Sokoli was selected by the DC Defenders of the XFL in the open phase of the 2020 XFL draft.
 He was waived during final roster cuts on January 22, 2020.

 Sokoli was assigned to the Alphas of The Spring League.

 Potsdam Royals

 Sokoli was signed by the Potsdam Royals of the German Football League in 2021.

 Houston Gamblers

 On March 10, 2022, Sokoli was drafted by the Houston Gamblers of the United States Football League.
 He was released on September 19, 2023.

 Houston Roughnecks

 On January 8, 2025, Sokoli signed with the Houston Roughnecks of the United Football League (UFL).
 He was released on March 20, 2025.

+Retirement

+On April 4, 2025, Sokoli officially announced his retirement from American football.